AdvPyS23/ap2023_cnn/README.md

 # Welcome!
-This project is being conducted as part of the **Advanced Python (FS2023)** course at the University of Bern.
+This project was being conducted as part of the **Advanced Python (FS2023)** course at the University of Bern.
 It aims at building a multi-class classifier for clothing images from the [Fashion-MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) using a convolutional neural network built in Pytorch.
 Fashion-MNIST is a dataset of Zalando article photos, with 60,000 examples in the training set and 10,000 examples in the test set.
 Each sample is a 28x28 grayscale image with a label from one of ten classes.
 The classes are the following: